©

 Project activities included 3 educator’s training workshops and 8 educational sessions for both children and elderly adults

-Over half of the educators who participated in the project’s seminars and training sessions reported a significant improvement in their ability to communicate more effectively with visitors whose mother tongue is not Lithuanian
+Educators who participated in the project’s seminars and training sessions reported a significant improvement in their ability to communicate more effectively with visitors whose mother tongue is not Lithuanian